informarte/yuck/README.md

 [MiniZinc 2.3.x](http://www.minizinc.org/software.html).

 * `make unit-tests` builds and runs all unit tests.
-* `make minizinc-tests` runs all FlatZinc frontend tests.
+* `make front-end-tests` runs all FlatZinc front-end tests.
 * `make minizinc-examples` exercises Yuck on a subset of the MiniZinc 1.6 examples.
 * `make ci-tests` runs all these tests.